 By Chris Bergey, SVP and GM, Infrastructure Line of Business, Arm

-At Arm, the responsibility to enable our ecosystem with the right compute for the right applications remains the North Star for Neoverse designs.
-AWS has opened doors for what cloud-optimized compute can do in powering a world of a trillion devices, and we are proud to be part of this collaborative journey that is really just beginning.
+At Arm, we have a responsibility to enable our partners with the right compute for the right applications.
+By delivering the N1 design to partners like AWS who customize it to best fit their needs, we open doors for what cloud-optimized compute can do in powering a world of a trillion devices.

 The team at Annapurna Labs set out on a journey to build great products for the next-generation cloud and Graviton2 is an important milestone towards the future of cloud computing.
 I, along with the entire team at Arm, am so proud to be part of the collaborative efforts across AWS, Annapurna Labs, and the Arm ecosystem as we continue to transform the infrastructure, from edge to cloud, for a world of a trillion connected devices.

 Arm technology is at the heart of a computing and connectivity revolution that is transforming the way people live and businesses operate.
 Our advanced, energy-efficient processor designs have enabled intelligent computing in more than 150 billion chips and our technologies now securely power products from the sensor to the smartphone and the supercomputer.
 In combination with our IoT device, connectivity and data management platform, we are also enabling customers with powerful and actionable business insights that are generating new value from their connected devices and data.
 Together with 1,000+ technology partners we are at the forefront of designing, securing and managing all areas of compute from the chip to the cloud.